About Code Club

-Currently there are over 10,000 clubs in over 125 countries, and our club projects have been translated into 30 languages.
-We also have local partners running Code Club in 12 countries around the world.
+Currently there are 10,000 clubs in over 160 countries, and our club projects have been translated into more than 25 languages.
+We also have official Code Club communities running Code Club in 11 countries around the world.

 - To give all children the skills, confidence and opportunity to shape their world